 Enjoy an American cuisine breakfast or dinner buffet with some of the Disney classic characters.
 To name a few: Mickey, Minnie, Goofy, Pluto and Donald Duck dressed in their chef outfits!
 While this is a great place to see characters, the food is not as good as the other places above.
 It is best to dine here for breakfast as that is the better, tasting meal they offer.
 This is another location where you can take a short monorail ride to the Magic Kingdom after you’re done eating!

 It is important to remember that characters can change.
 It is also so incredibly important to make reservations as soon as you know your plans.
-If you book your vacation more than 180 days (Temporarily suspended–currently 60 days in advance) in advance, be ready on the 180th day to book your reservations online or call to book your dining reservations for your entire stay (if staying in a Disney resort–180 plus 10 days.
-Non-Disney resort–Need to call every 180th day of your trip. **Temporarily 60 days).
+Be ready on the 60th day to book your reservations online or call to book your dining reservations for your entire stay (if staying in a Disney resort–60 plus 10 days.
+Non-Disney resort–Need to call every 60th day of your trip).